furkannecatiinan/image_processing_app/README.md

 ## Inspiration

-This project is inspired by **"Digital Image Processing" (4th Edition) by Rafael C. Gonzalez and Richard E. Woods**, the gold standard in digital image processing education.
+This project is inspired by **"Digital Image Processing" (4th Edition) by Rafael C. Gonzalez and Richard E. Woods**, the standard in digital image processing education.
 The application implements fundamental concepts from this textbook:

 - Spatial Domain Processing (Chapter 3)
 - Frequency Domain Processing (Chapter 4)